PC108/Simple-Sketch-Wireframe-Kit/README.md

 I liked the simple design of Micah.
 In the same spirit, I continue to extend this kit and standardize it as much as possible.

-Each component should be easily scalable in Sketch.
+Use as a library in Sketch.
+Each component should be easily scalable.